SmithMack68/Knights-and-Dragons/README.md

 ![Screen Shot 2023-11-13 at 7 55 16 PM](https://github.com/SmithMack68/dragon-army/assets/90874836/33df7f23-5ebe-45cc-8a19-97b3c1ed788f)

-This is my first React project.  &nbsp;It features a NavBar by Material UI v4.
+This is my first React project.
+It features a Navigation Bar by Material UI v4.
 <br>  It takes the idea of a pet adoption site and a fantasy game and
 combines the two. <br>Just create your player name and enter the site.&nbsp;
 You can choose your Army from list of Knights and Dragons.
- &nbsp;Choose your favorites,&nbsp;add or remove them from your Army.
+ &nbsp;Save your favorites,&nbsp;add or remove them from your Army.
 --------
 --------
 ![Knights 2](https://github.com/user-attachments/assets/e88d1a9f-32ba-4c16-8fe1-c6d575ffce58)